Allow for Multiple Languages in a Qstream

 When enabled, a MLQ tab will appear in the course editor, allowing the admin to set the base language for the Qstream and then begin to add in other languages as well.

 When the languages have been set, an admin or author can then click into the Translations editor.
 The Qstream in the base language is displayed, along with the other languages that have been chosen.
 Using the editor interface, translated content is easily added and edited.
-(As there is a lot of information on the screen, it may be beneficial to zoom out in order to see everything.)

 Let us know what you think and if you need help getting started with MLQ!